suborbital/docs/website/docs/e2-core/usage/connections.md

 ```

 ## Data sources
-SQL databases and caches can be connected to Atmo to be made available to your Runnables using the Runnable API:
+SQL databases and caches can be connected to E2Core to be made available to your Runnables using the Runnable API:
 ```yaml
 connections:
   database: